On the Model Theory of Second-Order Objects: Preliminaries

 A version for $\foil$ was proved by \textcite{puljujärvi2022compactness}:

 \begin{theorem}[Łoś' Theorem of $\foil$] If $X_i$ is a team of $\A_i$ with domain $D$ for all $i\in I$ and $\phi$ is a formula of $\foil$ with $\Fv(\phi)\subseteq D$, then

 \end{theorem}

 Note that in independence logic one does not obtain equivalence between a formula being satisfied $\U$-often and it being satisfied in the ultraproduct; this reflects the positive nature of $\eso$.
 In fact, a universal second-order sentence that is preserved under ultraproducts is actually definable in first-order logic~\cite{keisler-thesis}.
-Furthermore, a logic that satisfies the stronger form of Łoś' theorem is equiexpressive to first-order~\cite{sgro1977maximal}.
+Furthermore, a logic that satisfies the stronger form of Łoś' theorem is equiexpressive with first-order logic~\cite{sgro1977maximal}.
 Fortunately, the missing direction of the equivalence is unnecessary for proving the compactness theorem, which we obtain as a corollary.
 We say that a set $\Gamma$ of formulas of $\foil$ is satisfiable if there is a structure $\A$, and a \emph{nonempty} team $X$ of $\A$ whose domain contains all the free variables of $\Gamma$, such that $\A\models_X\Gamma$.
+Notice that, in general, satisfaction for open formulas of $\foil$ does not boil down to satisfaction for sentences (as noted in~\cite{puljujärvi2022compactness}).

 \begin{corollary} If $\Gamma$ is a set of formulas of $\foil$ and each finite $\Gamma'\subseteq\Gamma$ is satisfiable, then $\Gamma$ is satisfiable. \end{corollary}

 In the sequel, the following classic result, usually dubbed the Keisler--Shelah theorem, will be of much use.